tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_FAQ.md

 Check [Transfer your app from appc CLI to ti CLI](/guide/Titanium_SDK/Titanium_SDK_How-tos/Transfer_your_app_from_appc_CLI_to_ti_CLI/) and change the GUID inside tiapp.xml.

-## My Android app is not using my splashscreen image but shows the icon when starting on Android 12+
+## My Android app is not using my splash screen image but shows the icon when starting on Android 12+

 That is the way Android 12+ will start an app.
-For more details check [the Andorid guides](https://developer.android.com/develop/ui/views/launch/splash-screen).
+For more details check [the Andriid guides](https://developer.android.com/develop/ui/views/launch/splash-screen).
 Make sure you use [Adaptive icons](https://fromzerotoapp.com/android-adaptive-icons/).
 If you want to change the background color use this in your theme:

 tiapp.xml (adjust the name!):
 ```xml